FoxComm/highlander/intelligence/eggcrate/README.md

 - checkout

 ### date ranges
-To get restrict the date range use query params `to` and `from` with dates in unix time format.
+To restrict the date range use query params `to` and `from` with dates in unix time format.

 ```GET /api/v1/stats/productFunnel/1?from=1484315402&to=1484315462```